 Anthracnose, Septoria, rust, and target spot can cause premature defoliation, resulting in poor bud development and subsequent loss of yield.
 Fungicide timing for leaf spots varies across the state and by specific disease.
 Septoria can occur prior to harvest through late spring.
 Anthracnose leaf spots and target spots generally start postharvest and persist through summer.
-Rust is a problem in all Florida production areas.
+Rust is a problem in all Florida production areas and in the evergreen system is primarily present during the late fall and winter months.
 On susceptible varieties, rust can prematurely defoliate plants.
-Where leaves are not dropped in winter, rust can carry over on the previous year's foliage and can cause rust problems in early spring as well.
-Bravo Weather Stik[®] is labeled for control of both rust and Septoria leaf spots; this chlorothalonil product makes an excellent rotation partner for the strobilurin-containing products Abound[®] or Pristine[®].
-However, Bravo Weather Stik[®] can only be used after harvest because chlorothalonil will damage fruit.
+Where leaves are not dropped in winter (such as in the evergreen system), rust can carry over on the previous year's foliage and cause related problems in early spring as well.
+Bravo Weather Stik® is labeled for control of both rust and Septoria leaf spots; this chlorothalonil product makes an excellent rotation partner for the strobilurin-containing products Abound® or Pristine®.
+However, Bravo Weather Stik® can only be used after harvest because chlorothalonil will damage fruit.
 See Table 1 and EDIS publication PP348, "Florida Blueberry Leaf Disease Guide" (https://edis.ifas.ufl. edu/publication/PP348).
+Resistance is known to occur in anthracnose pathogens in Florida.
+Follow product recommendations for resistance management including observing total fungicide active ingredient limits per season (total of all products with any particular a.i.), limiting consecutive applications of the same active ingredient, practicing rotation of products with different mode of action groups, and using label recommended rates.